mverschu/AzureIAMVisualizer/README.md

 # Azure IAM Visualization App

 Ever found yourself drowning in the maze of permissions and roles within Azure?
-It's a headache to explore each assignment one by one.
-But fear not, we've got something to make your life easier!
+It's a headache to explore each resource one by one.
+But fear not, I got something to make your life easier!

 This is a Python-based web application that visualizes Azure Identity and Access Management (IAM) relationships using Plotly and Dash.
 The app reads IAM data from a CSV file and allows users to interactively explore the relationships between roles, users, and object types.